 Paul started writing songs for his next musical just 3 weeks after the Pier was staged.
 Well and truly bitten by the bug!
 "The Mysterious Death Of Martini The Magician" featured characters whose names were taken solely from well know brands of drinks.
 It was an effectionate spoof on the Murder Mystery Genre, with lots of familiar yet different characters, and enjoyed a succesful run in September 2017.

-He has now written his 3rd musical which is a rock based sci fi spoof called "Wagon Wheel Seven" which is currently in rehearsal for a premiere performance soon.
+He has now written his 3rd musical which is a rock based sci fi spoof called "Wagon Wheel Seven" which sadly is currently on hold due to Covid19.
 This time the characters are all well known biscuits.

-Needless to say Paul is alreadywriting his fourth musical for 2020 which is a spoof of 1960's spy shows called "Hook, Line & Sinker".
+Needless to say Paul is already writing his fourth musical for 2023/4 which is a spoof of 1960's spy shows called "Hook, Line & Sinker".
 This time its all fish related.

 If you are interested in any of Paul's Productions